PICTURE PERFECT: Titans cap off first unbeaten regular season in school history - Port Arthur News

 The Titans would miss the extra point, but the spark was enough to ignite the district’s top offense.

-Even without two of their stars, Memorial’s district-leading defense made plenty of plays, forcing five turnovers (five fumbles and an interception by senior safety Maleek Jones).
+Even without two of its stars, Memorial’s district-leading defense made plenty of plays, forcing five turnovers (five fumbles and an interception by senior safety Maleek Jones).
 The defensive back also recorded a sack on the game.

 The game ball goes to …